onap/policy-parent/docs/apex/APEX-User-Manual.rst

    .. container:: paragraph

+         Create a Tosca Policy for the SampleDomain example using ApexCliToscaEditor as explained in the section "The APEX CLI Tosca Editor".
+Assume the tosca policy name is SampleDomain_tosca.json.
-         You can now try to run apex.
+         You can then try to run apex using the ToscaPolicy.

    .. container:: listingblock